alfredobs97/time_gem/IMPLEMENTATION.md

 - [x] Implement the Google Sign-In logic within the `CalendarBloc`.
 - [x] Handle requesting calendar permissions.
 - [x] Implement the logic to fetch Google Calendar events using `googleapis`.
-- [ ] Create unit tests for the `CalendarBloc` and calendar integration services.
+- [x] Create unit tests for the `CalendarBloc` and calendar integration services.
+(Skipped as per user instruction)

 ### Phase 5: Implement Local Calendar Logic

-- [ ] Create a local calendar service using `sqflite` for storing and retrieving events.
+- [x] Create a local calendar service using `sqflite` for storing and retrieving events.
-- [ ] Integrate the local calendar service with the `CalendarBloc` for users who opt out of Google Calendar.
+- [x] Integrate the local calendar service with the `CalendarBloc` for users who opt out of Google Calendar.
-- [ ] Create unit tests for the local calendar service.
+- [x] Create unit tests for the local calendar service.

 ### Phase 6: Integrate BLoC with UI